Skip to main content

 Think of GLM Coding Plan as renting access to a high-performance AI model at a fraction of the cost of alternatives like OpenAI's API or Anthropic's Claude API.
 The trade-off is clear: strong capabilities at a low price, but you handle the tool integration yourself.

-• Lite ($3/month): 120 prompts with a 5-hour usage window.
+• Lite (~$10/month, billed $30/quarter): Entry tier with prompt-based limits.
 Best for hobbyists or light experimentation.

-• Enterprise (custom): Higher concurrency, team features, and dedicated support.
+• Enterprise (custom): Higher concurrency, team features, and SLA-backed support.

 For context, the OpenAI API and Anthropic API charge per token, which can quickly add up for heavy users.
 GLM Coding Plan's flat-rate pricing makes budgeting predictable, though heavy users on the Lite tier might hit limits faster than expected.